 TRAVELIST TIP: This is high on the Indonesia Bali tourist attractions list because both are equally beautiful, but if you’re looking to avoid the crowds a tiny bit more, then choose Jatiluwih Rice Terraces for a visit.

 The Nusa islands hold some of the most photographed unique landscapes in Indonesia.
-Whilst the Gili Islands have made the Bali top attractions list for years too!
+The Nusa Islands are comprised of:

 It’s truly one of the most beautiful and unique landscapes I’ve ever seen.

 TRAVELIST TIP: If you only have a day to visit Nusa Penida, I recommend the Nusa Penida West tour with snorkelling at Manta bay, Crystal bay and Wall Point.
 If you have the opportunity to stay overnight then you need to check out the East attractions of Nusa Penida too- Jaw-dropping!

 The Gili Islands (Gili Trawangan, Gili Meno and Gili Air) are also definitely worth mentioning.
 The three islands each have their own inciting activities if you’re looking for amazing parties, beach lounging, incredible diving or even snorkelling with turtles– All can be done on these stunning pieces of paradise!